-Susan is our attendance officer and deals with the daily attendance and registers.
-Susan will take the answerphone messages and emails and transfer the information onto your child's school register.
-Susan will also contact home if a child has not reported for morning or afternoon registration and we have not been given a reason.
-Susan monitors all absence and will report any concerns to the Pastoral Team.
+Angel is our attendance officer and deals with the daily attendance and registers.
+Angel will take the answerphone messages and emails and transfer the information onto your child's school register.
+Angel will also contact home if a child has not reported for morning or afternoon registration and we have not been given a reason.
+Angel monitors all absence and will report any concerns to the Pastoral Team.

 Head of Year/Head of School and/or Form Tutor